Academic Standards and Regulations

 A change in an official grade of record cannot be made by the dean of Admissions and Records without the express consent of the dean of the School of Architecture.
 The dean of Admissions and Records will automatically convert an I designation to an F if an official change of grade is not submitted within the two-week deadline after the start of the following semester.
 Grade changes will not be accepted after one calendar year has elapsed from the completion of the course.

-Students are permitted to add a course only during the first two weeks of a semester, during the drop/add period.
-They must receive the approval of the dean and must report the addition to the Office of Admissions and Records.
-Adding courses after the drop/add period is not permitted even if the student has been attending the class(es).
+Adding a Course A student is permitted to add a course only during the first week of a semester, during the drop/add period, and only with the dean’s approval.
+Adding a course after the drop/add period is not permitted even if the student has been attending the class.

-Students are not permitted to withdraw from a course after the sixth week of the semester.
-Failure to attend a class does not constitute withdrawal; a student who fails to attend a class without formally withdrawing will earn an F in the class.
-Students are not permitted to withdraw from a class as a means of avoiding a failing grade.
+Failure to attend a class does not constitute withdrawal; a student who fails to attend a class without formally withdrawing will earn a grade of F in the course.
+A student may not withdraw from a course to avoid receiving a failing grade.

 Leave of Absence